Chickpea & Sweet Potato Coconut Curry

 Sweet Potatoes

 Sweet potatoes are a filling, low-calorie, slow-digesting carbohydrate.
 This makes them an amazing dietary option if you’re trying to keep your blood sugar stable to prevent energy crashes.
-Another aspect of these versatile root vegetables is they are rich in beta-carotene (which converts to vitamin A), contributing to healthier skin and hormone production.
+Another aspect of these versatile root vegetables is they are rich in beta-carotene (which converts to vitamin A), contributing to healthier skin and better immune function.

 Chickpeas

 Chickpeas have become a staple in many plant-based recipes.
-We like the role they play in gut health (providing soluble fiber) and estrogen balance (thanks to phytoestrogens).
+We like the role they play in gut health (providing soluble fiber) and lowering the risk of insulin resistance.
 Looking for more recipes featuring the marvelous chickpea?
 Try these!

 Turmeric